Baby hand in adult hand

 Meeting Dex

-(October, 2007) I wrote this short story and I've submitted it to Calyx magazine.
-Keep your fingers crossed!
+(October, 2007) I wrote this short story and submitted it to Calyx magazine and a couple other places.
+So far, no luck.